 But from about 2017 I pretty much stopped doing this; I basically lost interest in the historical recreationism of medieval music, and turned in a different direction.

-I was invited to perform at the bicentenary 1817 “Nathaniel Gow’s Dance Band Concert” in Edinburgh at the beginning of 2017, and this connection to the end of the old tradition 200 years ago inspired me and made me think very differently about the traditional Irish harp music.
+I was invited to perform at the bicentenary 1817 “Nathaniel Gow’s Dance Band Concert” in Edinburgh at the beginning of 2017, and this connection to the old tradition 200 years ago inspired me and made me think very differently about the traditional Irish harp music.
 I started using the big 18th century style Irish harps, eventually commissioning a new harp from Pedro Ferreira in 2019, a copy of the “Carolan” harp owned by the National Museum of Ireland.
 I have played concerts of Carolan’s music, of traditional Scottish music, and of traditional old harp tunes.
 In the autumn of 2019 I took the brand new harp for its first public outing to the Linen Hall Library in Belfast, where I played a set of traditional Irish harp tunes for the bicentenary of the Irish Harp Society (1819).